hutte-recipes/hutte-clean-profiles/README.md

-# Remove Permission Assignments from Profiles
+# Hutte Recipe - Remove Permission Assignments from Profiles

 > This recipe provides a Custom Button in Hutte to remove permissions from all Profiles in the force-app directory.
 Under the hood this uses Perl with Regular Expressions.